 Bayfront's School of Medical Technology is affiliated with the University of South Florida.
 Affiliations and adjunct faculty may vary from year to year.

-Clinical Affiliation with Orlando Regional Medical Center anticipated for 2023-2024 class.
+Clinical Affiliation with Orlando Health Orlando Regional Medical Center.

 Bayfront Health St. Petersburg’s School for Medical Lab Science has a 100% employment placement rate prior to graduation for graduates seeking lab positions; 100% first time pass rate on the American Society for Clinical Pathology Board of Certification for the past three years.